Jaehoon-Sung/jaehoon-sung-mysql-masterbook/README.md

 `member-id` **+** `enrolled-course` can be a `PRIMARY KEY` for the table above.
 Technically, as we need two columns (`member-id` & `enrolled-course`) to desginate a primary key for the table, it should be called `COMPOSITE PRIMARY KEY`.
 On the other hand, `member-id` cannot be a `PRIMARY KEY`, because it is not unique for each row.
 That is, if one person enrolls two or more courses, `member-id` is repeated on the table.
 Similarly, `enrolled-course` cannot be a `PRIMARY KEY`, because two or more members can enroll the same sports course!

-Then, what is **`Partial Dependacy`**? `Partial dependancy` means a column which is **partially** dependent on some of columns which compose a `COMPOSITE PRIMARY KEY`.
+Then, what is **`Partial Dependacy`**? `Partial dependency` means a column which is **partially** dependent on some of columns which compose a `COMPOSITE PRIMARY KEY`.
 Let's visit the table again.
 We already found that `member-id` + `enrolled-course` is a composite primary key.
 There, see `course-fee`.
 On what column does `course-fee` depend? `course-fee` depends on `enrolled-course` only, doesn't it?

 In other words, `course-fee` depends on `enrolled-course`, which is **one** of a composite primary key (`member-id` + `enrolled-course`) for the table.
-Then, we can say that `course-fee` has a partial dependancy on the table.
+Then, we can say that `course-fee` has a partial dependency on the table.
 Therefore, to suffice the 2NF conditions, we should create a new table showing `course-fee` info separately.
 That is why we got a set of two tables shown below!

 ```
 Table 1] Member List                                     Table 2] Course Info List